snoopdogg420/src/doc/deployment/00-maintenance.md

 - - -

 ## Configuration Requirements ##
-Thw following is a list of configuration variables that must be present in the
+The following is a list of configuration variables that must be present in the
 ```deployment/deploy.json``` configuration file:
 * **maintenance-countdown-duration** - The duration (in minutes) of the
                                        maintenance countdown.